 Content marketing is simply creating and sharing content – either text-based, or video content – that can help to attract a certain audience, and to keep them interested and engaged, with the aim of encouraging customer action that leads to profit.
 It’s distinctly different to traditional advertising, because you’re not trying to convince someone to buy a product or service from you – rather, your content marketing is aiming to show them that you’re an expert in your field, and that in turn proves to them that your business is one that they want to engage with.

 By investing time and money in your content, you can increase the reach and awareness of your brand, boost your sales and engage with new prospects and customers.
-You’re not just showing off what you do with content marketing– you’re creating the kind of blog posts, video and other content that your audience and your target customers would be looking for, even if they weren’t looking for your business specifically.
+You’re not just showing off what you do with content creation or marketing– you’re creating the kind of blog posts, video and other content that your audience and your target customers would be looking for, even if they weren’t looking for your business specifically.

-No matter the size of your business, who your target customers are or the aims you have for the next few months, content marketing is what is going to help you reach your goals.
+No matter the size of your business, who your target customers are or the aims you have for the next few months, marketing is what is going to help you reach your goals.
 Outbound marketing techniques are becoming significantly less effective than they once were, because customers simply don’t want their day to be interrupted by marketing emails or calls – and if you’re honest with yourself, you probably don’t either.

 Content marketing is the way that many businesses are getting around the problem of outbound marketing, and for good reason.
-Here’s just a few of the things that content marketing can help your business with:
+Here’s just a few of the things that can help your business with:

 - Keeping your leads and prospects up to date with your most recent products, services and offers